 Healthcare Medical Pharmaceutical Directory.com

-Specialty pharmacy is typically involved with advanced therapies and complex patient types.
-Therapies dispensed are often referred to as “biologics”or “large molecules”; they can also be conventional oral or injectable products for patients with highly specialized care needs.
+Specialty pharmacy typically involves advanced therapies and complex patient types.
+Therapies dispensed are often referred to as “biologics” or “large molecule” agents; they can also be conventional oral or injectable products for patients with highly specialized care needs.
 Oncology is a cornerstone of the specialty pharmacy sector.
-The high level of patient care involved coupled with the high cost, more complex therapies required are ideally suited to the abilities of these providers.
-As more biologicals reach the marketplace for other advanced patient care conditions, oncology / specialty pharmacy protocols are readily transferrable to them.
+The high level of patient care involved coupled with the high cost, advanced pharmaceuticals required are well suited to the abilities of these providers.
+As more biologicals reach the marketplace for other advanced patient care conditions, oncology / specialty pharmacy protocols are readily transferable to them.